Commodore 64 peripherals: Third-party printer interfaces and buffers

 Since there were severe shortcomings of early Commodore printers, CARDCO released the Card Print A (C/?A) printer interface that emulated Commodore printers by converting the Commodore-style CBM-bus IEEE-488 serial interface to a Centronics printer port to allow numerous 3rd-party printers to be connected to a Commodore 64, such as Epson, Okidata, C. Itoh.
 A second model, a version that supported printer graphics was released called the Card Print +G (C/?+G), supported printing Commodore graphic characters using ESC/P escape codes.
 CARDCO released additional enhancements, including a model with RS-232 output, and shipped a total over 2 million printer interfaces.
-Xetec also released a series of printer interfaces.
+Xetec also released a series of printer interfaces, including the Super Graphix, Super Graphix Jr, and Super Graphix Gold.
 With a parallel interface, the QMS KISS laser printer, the most inexpensive available in 1986, at $1,995, could be used.
 Later, CMD created the GeoCable which allowed PS2-type ink-jet and laser printers to work under GEOS with a special device driver.

 Printer buffer with 64 kB RAM for the CBM-bus IEC IEEE-488 derative serial bus existed too, like the "Brachman Associates Serial Box Print Buffer".